Afghan leader rejects foreign interference as talks advance

 The Taliban control roughly half of Afghanistan and are at their strongest since the US-led invasion toppled their five-year-old government in 2001 after the group had harbored Al-Qaeda leader Osama bin Laden.
 More than 2,400 US service personnel have died in Afghanistan since then.

-Ghani, stung by being excluded from the peace talks, on Sunday pleaded for national unity and peace.
+Ghani, stung by being excluded from the peace talks, on Sunday pleaded for national unity.

 “Peace is the desire of each Afghan and peace will come, there shouldn’t be any doubt about it,” he said.
 “But we want a peace in which each Afghan has dignity.
 We don’t want a peace in which Afghans wouldn’t have dignity.
 We don’t want a peace that would cause people to leave their country.
 We don’t want brain drain and we don’t want investment drain.”